 Cover pot with lid and simmer for 40 minutes over low heat.

 After 40 minutes, add seasoning, glass noodles and bok choy.
-Cook for 3 minutes to allow glass noodles to absorb the gravy.
-Finally remove from heat and serve immediately.
+Cook for another 3 minutes so that the glass noodles can absorb the gravy.
+Remove from heat and serve.
 This dish is best when it’s eaten hot/warm.

 Lion’s Head Meatballs